Get the butter out of the refrigerator at least an hour before baking. It should be soft to the touch, but not melted.

 Use a spatula to scrape the dough of the side of the bowl.
 Sift the flour, 1/3 cup ( 40g at a time folding it gently into the creamed butter mixture, until you have used up all the flour.

-Pipe the dough onto a baking sheet lined with parchment/baking paper.
+Pipe the dough using a 1M open star piping tip onto a baking sheet lined with parchment/baking paper.
 If you feeling that the dough is too stiff or hard to pipe, then just add a tablespoon of warm milk to the dough.
 This will make the dough softer and easier for you to pipe.)
-SEE NOTE 3
+SEE NOTE 4

 Place the baking sheet into the refrigerator for 30 minutes to firm up the piped cookies.
 This prevents the dough from spreading while baking ensuring that the cookies keep their beautiful piped shape.